chinamike65/hugo-tuolesi/content/book3/book3en.md

 The flaws we see in our guru are also the cause of our own karma.

-Everything in the eyes is the projection of karma, what kind of karma there is, what kind of appearance will be seen.
+Everything in the eyes is the projection of karma, depending on what kind of karma there is, that kind of appearance will be seen.

-Since the minds of sentient beings are polluted by karma, everything they see is a polluted appearance.
+Since the minds of sentient beings are polluted by karma, everything they see has a polluted appearance.

 Just as the image of the moon in clear and turbid water is different, it is the water, not the moon, that makes the difference.

-In order to see the Compassionate Venerable, the Bodhisattva Asanga was Maitreya Bodhisattva, who meditated on the Compassionate Venerable for twelve years.
+In order to see the Compassionate Venerable, Maitreya Bodhisattva, the Bodhisattva Asanga meditated on the Compassionate Venerable for twelve years.

-When the karma is not pure, he can only see Maitreya Bodhisattva as a rotten mangy dog.
+When the karma was not pure, he could only see Maitreya Bodhisattva as a rotten mangy dog.

-Twelve years later, when the karma was eliminated, I saw Maitreya Bodhisattva.
+Twelve years later, when the karma was eliminated, he saw Maitreya Bodhisattva.

-After seeing the Bodhisattva, he complained, saying that he had cultivated for so long and worked so hard before he saw Maitreya Bodhisattva.
-Maitreya Bodhisattva said, "I've been by your side all the time, and it's because of your karma that you can't see it."
+After seeing the Bodhisattva, he complained, saying that he had meditated for so long and worked so hard before he saw Maitreya Bodhisattva.
+Maitreya Bodhisattva said, "I've been by your side all the time, it's because of your karma that you couldn't see me."

-Seeing that Bodhisattva Asanga did not believe, Maitreya Bodhisattva said, "I'm sitting on your shoulder now.
-Go and ask other people what they have seen."
+Seeing that Bodhisattva Asanga did not believe him, Maitreya Bodhisattva said, "I'm sitting on your shoulder now.
+Go and ask other people what they see."

 Then Maitreya Bodhisattva sat on the shoulders of Asanga Bodhisattva, and Asanga Bodhisattva asked people on the roadside to worship Maitreya Bodhisattva.
 As a result, everyone thought he was crazy and said that there was nothing on Asanga Bodhisattva's shoulders.